 I introduced myself as Jason, and asked his name.
 He brushed a hand through the air and replied in an offhand manner, “Dan, or Danny, or Daniel.”
 He said it didn’t matter what I called him, and he brushed his hand through the air again, as if moving aside something unimportant.

-I took off my LSU baseball cap, still new from my trip to see Wendy, and offered it to him.
+I took off my LSU baseball cap and offered it to him.
 He smiled broadly as he put it on with surprising deftness.
 His hands shook, but that’s not why he took time to adjust his new hat.
 He seemed to enjoy the process.
 He adjusted it this way and that, and bent the bill a few times until it fit precisely as he intended.
 He pulled the bill low over his eyes and looked up at me and smiled and said it was a duck bill fold, like he wore in the army.

 I had worn a cap like that once, too.
 It wasn’t regulation, and only special ops or undisciplined units wore it like that.
 I looked at him looking at me and shuddered.
 In my cap, he looked like me.
 Maybe in 20 years.
 Or ten.
 I shuddered again.